chocolatey/choco-wiki/CreatePackages.md

 As an example, [MinGW](https://github.com/ferventcoder/chocolatey-packages/blob/master/manual/mingw/tools/chocolateyInstall.ps1) uses `%ChocolateyBinRoot%`.
 If the environment variable is not set, it will be set to `c:\tools` and MinGW will install to `C:\Tools\MinGW` by default.
 If `%ChocolateyBinRoot%` is set to "C:\Common\bin", MinGW installs to `C:\Common\bin\MinGW`.

-`%ChocolateyBinRoot%` gives the chocolatey user a way of controlling where packages are installed.
+`%ChocolateyBinRoot%` gives the Chocolatey user a way of controlling where packages are installed.
 If you want to allow customizing the installation path, then this is currently the way to go.

 ### 2. The default installation path of your .msi/.exe setup file